DL9AS/Minimal-APRS-TX/README.md

 # Minimal APRS TX by DL9AS

 **Note: This project is still in active development.
-There is no guarantee for functionality at this time!**
+There is no guarantee for full functionality at this time!**

 The goal of this project is to provide one of the simplest APRS transmitters.
 It is especially designed for people who are starting high altitude ballooning.
 If you are interested in more advanced APRS radiosondes with camera, please have a look at this repository: https://github.com/DL9AS/jufo-project-radiosonde